namtran166/BootcampNotes/README.md

 ```

 ## PUT /stores/<int:store_id>
 Did you put wrong information about your favorite store into the database?
-Well, you can simply use this PUT method, it will update an existing one based on the storeID you provided.
+Well, you can simply use this PUT method, it will update an existing one based on the store_id you provided.
 ```
 Header:
     Content-Type: application/json